-Long-distance interns will need to ensure they can meet all program requirements via available technology or acceptable substitution (distance internships of 100 miles or more from campus must be approved by a university-based internship supervisor prior to being accepted).
-Such distance internships are not guaranteed, and will depend heavily on evidence of an intern's ability to be independent and demonstrate other critical professional work characteristics.
+Upon approval by the program faculty, program candidates are eligible to complete an internship anywhere in the USA if the internship requirements in this handbook and in the written internship agreement/plan can be approved.
+Long-distance internships, defined as more than 100 miles from UWRF, pose certain additional challenges and may not always be approved.
+Interns seeking distance internships must ensure they can meet all program and internship requirements with a particular emphasis on strong field supervision.
+Approval will depend heavily on evidence of an intern's ability to be independent and demonstrate other critical professional work characteristics.
 An intern considering completing a long-distance internship must discuss this option with the program director well in advance of the application period.
-Some candidates may not be approved for a long-distance internship.

-Upon approval by the program faculty, intern candidates may complete an internship anywhere in the USA as long as the internship requirements in this handbook and in the written internship agreement/plan can be approved.

 Interns are expected to be present at and participate in all scheduled seminars, all of which are typically completed monthly, and online.